White Collar Defense & Investigations

 - National financial institutions in Justice Department, Internal Revenue Service, and Securities and Exchange Commission investigations

-- Clients during investigations by U.S. State Department's Directorate of Defense Trade Controls and the U.S. Department of Commerce regulations related to transactions with embargoed countries and the registration requirements of the
+- Clients during investigations by the U.S. State Department's Directorate of Defense Trade Controls (DDTC) and the U.S. Department of Commerce regulations related to transactions with embargoed countries and related to registration requirements of the International Traffic in Arms Regulations (ITAR)

 Daniel represents victims of state and federal corporate crimes, particularly intellectual property theft victims in criminal prosecutions to maintain brand integrity and obtain restitution.
 He has responded to, and moved to quash, multiple Rule 17(c) trial subpoenas under the Federal Rules of Criminal Procedure.